“Is Sync Dead?”: A Reality Check from the California Copyright Conference

 The International Long-Tail: Leveraging Global Platforms

 The strategic consequence of this reality check is crystalline: the catalog is, more than ever, the ultimate asset.
-Value has shifted toward the international long-tail.
-Thanks to the global reach of streaming platforms like Netflix, Disney+, and Amazon, a placement in a series no longer ends with the initial broadcast.
+Value has shifted toward the international long-tail, driven by the global reach of streaming platforms like Netflix, Disney+, and Amazon.
+As highlighted by the Music Business Association, a placement in a series no longer ends with its initial broadcast.
+Performance royalties generated abroad through the constant global streaming of these shows transform synchronization into a genuine long-term intellectual property annuity.
+It is no longer a salesperson’s game; it is an asset manager’s game where the longevity of rights takes precedence over the immediacy of the fee.

 Operational Alignment as the Only Way Forward